buaazp/fasthttprouter/README.md

 If the HttpRouter is a bit too minimalistic for you, you might try one of the following more high-level 3rd-party web frameworks building upon the HttpRouter package:

+- [gramework](https://github.com/gramework/gramework) - The fastest and simplest web framework in Go, which [embedds](https://github.com/buaazp/fasthttprouter/issues/26) fasthttprouter.
+The only framework that follows license rules.
+Official Grafana dashboard, simple and fast Gramework Protection and many other features that just works.
 - Waiting for you to do this...